Skip to chat with us. Skip to content

 Share this article

-How Does the ER Treat a Fever?
+How Does the ER Treat High Fever?

 A fever is one of your body’s best defence mechanisms and often a sign that your body is fighting off an infection.
 Your body does this by increasing the ‘normal’ temperature in your internal thermostat (the part of the brain called the hippocampus) in an attempt to make the environment uninhabitable for viruses and bacteria.
 At the same time, your immune system tries to mount a vigorous response to kill the invading microbes.